Athletic Federation of Yugoslavia

 The Athletic Federation of Yugoslavia (Serbo croatian Atletski Savez Jugoslavije) was the governing body for the sport of athletics in Yugoslavia.
-It was founded on 11.IX 1921 in Zagreb as Yugoslav Light Athletics Federation (JLAS - Jugoslavenski lakoatletski savez).
+It was founded in Zagreb as Yugoslav Light Athletics Federation (JLAS - Jugoslavenski lakoatletski savez).

 History

 Interwar period (1922–1941)

-The organization was originally established on 11 September 1922 in Zagreb, as Jugoslavenski atletski savez or JAS for short (Fédération yougoslave d'athlétisme), and its first president was Veljko Ugrinić as the umbrella organization for the sport of athletics in the Kingdom of Yugoslavia (officially styled "Kingdom of Serbs, Croats and Slovenes" from 1918 to 1929).
+The organization was originally established on 11 September 1921 in Zagreb, as Jugoslavenski atletski savez or JAS for short (Fédération yougoslave d'athlétisme), and its first president was Veljko Ugrinić as the umbrella organization for the sport of athletics in the Kingdom of Yugoslavia (officially styled "Kingdom of Serbs, Croats and Slovenes" from 1918 to 1929).

 The federation initially had 19 members, which were either athletics clubs or athletics sections of multi-sports clubs based in Ljubljana, Zagreb, Zrenjanin, Belgrade, Samobor and Bukovac.
 At the time, the association governed both "light athletics" (track and field) and "heavy athletics" (boxing, wrestling) sports.

 In 1923 heavy athletics was spun off into a separate federation, and the organization was renamed Yugoslav Light Athletics Federation (Jugoslavenski lakoatletski savez) or JLAS.
 That same year, four regional sub-associations were established in major urban areas (Zagreb, Belgrade, Ljubljana, Vojvodina) and a fifth was added in the early 1930s, in Split.

 In 1938 the name was reverted to JAS, and briefly between mid-1939 until the collapse of the country in 1941 it was called Atletski savez Kraljevine Jugoslavije (ASKJ).

 Immediately after foundation in 1922 the federation was recognized by the International Amateur Athletic Federation (IAAF) which allowed it to send Yugoslav athletes to international competitions.
 The first Yugoslav Olympians in athletics were Peroslav Ferković, Đuro Gašpar, Veljko Narančić, Stanko Perpar, and Aleksa Spahić, who competed at the 1924 Summer Olympics in Paris in the decathlon, pentathlon, shot put, discus throw, and 200 metres events.